STE-QUEST -- Space Time Explorer and QUantum Equivalence principle Space Test: The 2022 medium-class mission concept: Scientific instrument

 The dipole trap laser is a dedicated subsystem including a fibered laser source at telecom wavelength, two fibered AOMs and two mechanical shutters to control independently the two arms of the far detuned dipole trap.

 Note that for gravity gradient cancellation, it will be necessary to shift the laser frequency by typically 100\,GHz before the $\pi$-pulse of the atom interferometer.
-This function will require a tunable laser source and additional electro-optical modulators and will be studied in details during phase A.
+This function will require a tunable laser source and additional electro-optical modulators and will require a dedicated study.